 FOR IMMEDIATE RELEASE

-This support is part of a larger effort by the United States to improve the lives of people in developing countries around the world through the peaceful uses of nuclear technologies.
-The United States, through support for IAEA cancer activities and partnerships with IAEA Member States, works to reverse these trends and move closer to U.S. goals of reducing cancer deaths and saving millions of lives.
+This $1.73 million in funding is part of a much larger effort by the United States to improve the lives of people in countries around the world by funding projects that further the peaceful uses of nuclear technologies through the IAEA.

 Follow the U.S. Mission on Twitter, Facebook, and Instagram @USUNVIE.

 Please direct any inquiries to UNVIEpress@state.gov